Cosmoglobe: Simulating zodiacal emission with ZodiPy: Introduction

 \section{Introduction}

-Zodiacal emission (ZE, sometimes called zodiacal light emission, interplanetary dust emission) is a source of radiation observable from the optical to the sub-mm regimes (\citealt{LEINERT1997} and references therein).
+Zodiacal emission (ZE, sometimes called zodiacal light emission or interplanetary dust emission) is a source of radiation observable from the optical to the submillimeter regimes (\citealt{LEINERT1997} and references therein).
 Observations of ZE date back millennia and still hold prominence for a host of modern experiments.
-ZE is caused by the scattering and absorption of sunlight by interplanetary dust (IPD) within the Solar System.
-The absorption of solar photons heats the dust grains, causing them to re-emit at infrared wavelengths.
-The diffuse ZE is a major contributor to the total sky brightness at infrared wavelengths between 1--100 $\mu$m and dominates the mid-infrared ($\sim 10$--60~$\mu$m) with a spectral peak at around 10--20~$\mu$m.
+ZE is caused by scattering and re-emission at infrared wavelengths of sunlight absorbed by interplanetary dust (IPD) within the Solar System.
+The diffuse ZE is a major contributor to the total sky brightness at infrared wavelengths between 1--100 $\mu$m, and it dominates the mid-infrared ($\sim 10$--60~$\mu$m) with a spectral peak at around 10--20~$\mu$m.

-ZE has been a driving force in the exploration of the interplanetary medium since the seventeenth century \citep{CASSINI}, and was found to be well characterizable in the infrared by the Diffuse Infrared Background Experiment (DIRBE) instrument onboard the Cosmic Background Explorer (\textit{COBE}) \citep{mather:1994, hauser:1998}.
+Zodiacal emission has been a driving force in the exploration of the interplanetary medium since the seventeenth century \citep{CASSINI}, and it was found to be well characterizable in the infrared by the Diffuse Infrared Background Experiment (DIRBE) instrument onboard the Cosmic Background Explorer (\textrm{COBE}) \citep{mather:1994, hauser:1998}.
 With the purpose of removing ZE from their data, the DIRBE team constructed a geometric model depicting the interplanetary medium and its distinguishable components.
-These components were then set up with modified blackbody spectra and evaluated through line of sight integration to make predictions of the observed ZE.
-This model, described in \cite{K98} (hereafter K98), has proven to be effective for describing the ZE in the infrared and sub-mm regimes.
-The DIRBE model was recently used by the \Planck\ Collaboration \citep{PLANCK, Planck2015, Planck2018} in their analysis of the High Frequency Instrument (HFI) data, where it was adapted to be valid at sub-THz frequencies.
-The \textit{Planck} update to the DIRBE model is the state-of-art method for removing ZE from data in cosmic microwave background (CMB) cosmology.
+These components were then set up with modified blackbody spectra and evaluated through line-of-sight integration to make predictions of the observed ZE.
+This model, described in \cite{K98} (hereafter K98), has proven to be effective for describing the ZE in the infrared and submillimeter regimes.
+The DIRBE model was recently used by the \Planck\ Collaboration \citep{PLANCK, Planck2015, Planck2018} in their analysis of the High Frequency Instrument (HFI) data, where it was adapted to be valid at subterahertz frequencies.
+The \textit{Planck} update to the DIRBE model is the state-of-the-art method for removing ZE from data in cosmic microwave background (CMB) cosmology.